A 10-year-old girl, a Holocaust survivor and a French citizen. These are the victims of the Bondi Beach shooting

 Elkayam was a football fan and played for Rockdale Ilinden FC’s Premier League 1 team.
 His club described him as “an extremely talented and popular figure” and said he would be missed.

-Juniors President Peter Doncevski told CNN the club was supporting Elkayam’s girlfriend, who survives him.
+The club’s Juniors president Peter Doncevski told CNN the club was supporting Elkayam’s girlfriend, who survives him.

 Elkayam had recently moved from France to Australia and had been providing technical support to global media company NBC Universal in Sydney since last December, according to his LinkedIn page.